Topatoo/simple-blackjack/README.md

 # simple-blackjack
-Node 14.16.1 (LTS) or later is installed and `npm` is on the PATH
+Node 14.16.1 or later is installed and `npm` is on the PATH

 ## Project start
-execute `npm install` followed by `npm run serve` in the project root then open http://localhost:8080 in a web browser
+Execute `npm install` followed by `npm run serve` in the project root then open http://localhost:8080 in a web browser

 ## Project setup
 ```